ligurio/awesome-ttygames/README.md

 ### [intricacy](http://mbays.sdf.org/intricacy/)

-A game of competitive puzzle-design.
+is game of competitive puzzle-design.
 At its core, this is an abstract turn-based puzzle game in which you pick a lock by co-ordinating a pair of tools to manipulate its mechanism.
 The locks you pick are designed by other players; once you have figured out the secret of how to pick a lock, you must secure that secret behind a lock of your own devising.

 **Play**: ```ssh intricacy@sshgames.thegonz.net; password: intricacy```